Nootropic Mushrooms Explained: Natural Cognitive Support Without the Hype

 Lion's Mane (Hericium erinaceus) has the most documented traditional use in this category.
 Buddhist monks historically incorporated this distinctive-looking mushroom, named for its cascading, mane-like appearance, into their meditation practices.
 The mushroom contains unique compounds called hericenones and erinacines, which have attracted scientific investigation.

 Cordyceps (Cordyceps CS-4) has a fascinating origin story in traditional Tibetan culture, where yak herders observed increased stamina in their animals after grazing in areas where the fungus grew naturally.
-Traditional practitioners used cordyceps in preparations aimed at supporting sustained energy.
+Traditional practitioners used cordyceps in preparations designed to support sustained energy.
 The cultivated variety contains cordycepin, a naturally occurring nucleoside analogue.

 Reishi (Ganoderma lucidum) earned the moniker "mushroom of immortality" in traditional Chinese texts, where it was reserved for emperors and meditation practitioners.
 This woody mushroom contains ganoderic acids and polysaccharides that have been subjects of extensive research.